daddyy/brand/readme.md

 ## install
 - mysql + php.8.1 + composer libs
+- see the conf.d/ and setup the http service and php

+- you can run the install ./build/install

 ### DIR
 1. `$ mkdir ./cache ./logs`
 2. `$ chmod 755 .`